Q: How is a business like yours different than other service providers?

-You might set a budget based on initial goals then when we get started they ask us to take care of other projects without thinking too much about how the extra work will impact their budget.
-We’re totally happy to help clients with as many tasks as they need help with, we just ask that they understand the budget, or project completion dates, may need to be adjusted.
+You might set a budget based on initial goals, and then when we get started, you may ask us to take care of other projects without thinking too much about the extra time it will take to complete those projects.
+We’re happy to help clients with as many tasks as they need help with; we just ask that they understand that the budget, or project completion dates, may need to be adjusted.

 Q: Are you the type of marketing people who have to have things done your way or not at all?